Protecting Your Business

 - How would your customers react?

 Many businesses put insurance in place to protect the value of their stock, the buildings and the motor vehicles.
-But what about the people that work in the business – that have key relationships with suppliers, customers and years of knowledge.
-Allsure Financial Solutions can help you to develop a plan for your business.
+But what about the people that work in the business – those that have key relationships with suppliers, customers and years of knowledge.
+Allsure Financial Solutions can help you to develop a plan for you to protect your business.

-If a business owner suffers a severe disability or dies prematurely, the proceeds from a claim can provide you with the cash to repay all or a significant part of the debt.
+If a business owner suffers a severe disability or dies prematurely, the proceeds from a Business Insurance claim can provide you with the cash to repay all or a significant part of the business debt.

-For example as a business you have borrowed $1,000,000 to expand the distribution of your services, then one of the partners dies prematurely or becomes disabled, the remaining partners will be left with all of the debt.
-Appropriate levels of insurance with the correct ownership structure protects the business, the business owners and their families.
+For example, as a business you have borrowed $1,000,000 to expand the distribution of your services, then one of the partners dies prematurely or becomes disabled, the remaining partners will be left with all the debt.
+Appropriate levels of Business Insurance with the correct ownership structure protects the business, the business owners and their families.

-If a business partner dies or suffers serious disablement, insurance can provide the funds for the remaining business partners to buy the shares from their partner or their estate.
+If a business partner dies or suffers serious disablement, Business Insurance can provide the funds for the remaining business partners to buy the shares from their partner or their estate.

-It is really important that you have a buy/sell agreement in place that sets the rules as to what will happen if one of the partners is taken out.
-We would recommend that you get legal advice when setting up a buy/sell agreement.
+It is essential that you have a buy/sell agreement in place that sets the rules as to what will happen if one of the partners is no longer actively contributing to the business.
+We would recommend that you seek legal advice when setting up a buy/sell agreement.

-Generally the business partners will own the policy on their partners life and vice versa.
-It may however be prudent to have an independent trustee own the policies to ensure that the buy/sell agreement is honoured at the time the claim is paid.
+Generally, the business partners will own the policy on their business partners life and vice versa.
+It may however be prudent to have an independent trustee own the policies to ensure that the buy/sell agreement is honored at the time a Business Insurance claim is paid.

 - Who are the key people in your business?

-- How do you value their contribution to the business?
+- How do you value the key person’s contribution to the business?

-- If they could not longer work in the business, what would be the impact on your cash flow?
+- If the key person could no longer work in the business, what would the impact be on your business cash flow?

-We can assist you in determining what revenue a key person brings in to the business and what other costs would be associated with the loss of that key person – it may be recruitment costs – it may be the time it takes to get a new person up and running.
-An injection of cash at this time can cover these costs and reassure customers and creditors.
+Allsure Financial Solutions can assist you in determining what revenue a key person brings in to the business and what other costs would be associated with the loss of that key person – it may be recruitment costs – it may be the time it takes to get a new person up and running.
+A Business Insurance injection of cash at this time can cover these costs and reassure customers and creditors.